joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 Om Next supports a first class notion of *identity*.
 While mounted React components do provide a kind of identity, Om Next provides a stronger model that can cut across the mounted component tree.
-In addition this model deliver powerful debugging and reasoning facilities over those found in React itself.
+In addition this model delivers powerful debugging and reasoning facilities over those found in React itself.